kennethreitz-archive/howtopython.org/source/editor.rst

 ----------------

-I personally use an vastly prefer *Sublime Text 3* to all other options available.
+I personally use and vastly prefer *Sublime Text 3* to all other options available.
 It's easily my favorite editor.
 If it didn't exist though, I'd be using *VS Code*.

 .. note::